rsaravind2007-crypto/Flight-History-Explorer-MariaDB/README.md

 ## Overview

-Managing flight routes can be complex, especially when airlines frequently update schedules, destinations, or codeshares.
+Managing flight routes can be complex, especially when airlines frequently update schedules, destinations.
 This project provides a **user-friendly interface** to:

 - Add new flight routes
 - Update existing routes